English Reformation: Moderate religious reform

-The break with Rome gave Henry VIII power to administer the English Church, tax it, appoint its officials, and control its laws.
+The break with Rome gave Henry the power to administer the English Church, tax it, appoint its officials, and control its laws.
 It also gave him control over the church's doctrine and ritual.
 While Henry remained a traditional Catholic, his most important supporters in breaking with Rome were the Protestants.
 Yet, not all of his supporters were Protestants.
 Some were traditionalists, such as Stephen Gardiner, opposed to the new theology but felt papal supremacy was not essential to the Church of England's identity.
 The King relied on Protestants, such as Thomas Cromwell and Thomas Cranmer, to carry out his religious programme and embraced the language of the continental Reformation, while maintaining a middle way between religious extremes.
 What followed was a period of doctrinal confusion as both conservatives and reformers attempted to shape the church's future direction.

 The reformers were aided by Cromwell, who in January 1535 was made vicegerent in spirituals.
 Effectively the King's vicar general, Cromwell's authority was greater than that of bishops, even the Archbishop of Canterbury.
 Largely due to Anne Boleyn's influence, a number of Protestants were appointed bishops between 1534 and 1536.
-These included Latimer, Thomas Goodrich, John Salcot, Nicholas Shaxton, William Barlow, John Hilsey and Edward Foxe.
+These included Latimer, Thomas Goodrich, John Salcot, Nicholas Shaxton, William Barlow, John Hilsey, and Edward Foxe.
 During the same period, the most influential conservative bishop, Stephen Gardiner, was sent to France on a diplomatic mission and thus removed from an active role in English politics for three years.

 Cromwell's programme, assisted by Anne Boleyn's influence over episcopal appointments, was not merely against the clergy and the power of Rome.
 He persuaded Henry that safety from political alliances that Rome might attempt to bring together lay in negotiations with the German Lutheran princes of the Schmalkaldic League.
-There also seemed to be a possibility that Emperor Charles V might act to avenge his rejected aunt (Queen Catherine) and enforce the pope's excommunication.
+There also seemed to be a possibility that Emperor Charles V might act to avenge his rejected aunt (Queen Catherine) and enforce the Pope's excommunication.
 The negotiations did not lead to an alliance but did bring Lutheran ideas to England.